Deep Multimodal Learning with Missing Modality: A Survey: Methodologies in Data Processing Aspect

 \subsubsection{Modality Composition Methods}

 Modality composition methods are widely employed for its simplicity and effectiveness to maintain the original dataset size. \underline{Zero/Random Values Composition Methods } represent a type of modality composition method that replaces a missing modality with zeros or random values, as shown in~\figref{fig:zero_padding}.
-In recent research~\cite{chen2020multi, sun2024similar, liu2023m3ae, malitesta2024dealing}, they are often used as a baseline method for comparison with other more sophisticated methods.
-For the missing sequential data problem, such as missing frames in videos, the similar Frame-Zero method~\cite{parthasarathy2020training} was proposed to replace the missing frames.
+In recent research~\citep{chen2020multi, sun2024similar, liu2023m3ae, malitesta2024dealing}, they are often used as a baseline method for comparison with other more sophisticated methods.
+For the missing sequential data problem, such as missing frames in videos, the similar Frame-Zero method~\citep{parthasarathy2020training} was proposed to replace the missing frames.

 These methods are prevalent in typical multimodal learning procedures and can be used to balance and integrate information from different modalities when making predictions.
 This prevents the model from over-relying on dominant modalities available for each sample, enhancing its robustness by encouraging a more balanced integration of information across all available modalities.